yaqwsx/KiKit/doc/examples.md

 key-value pair – again, to make shell happy and to interpret a string with spaces as a single option.

+Note that **on Windows you have the enter the commands into KiCAD Command Prompt** instead of the regular Command Prompt.
+You can find it under the Start menu.

 Also note that KiKit accepts all options in categories (e.g., `layout`, `tabs`, `cuts`, ...).
 You can specify the parameters as a semicolon-separated key-value list.
 To learn about the precise syntax of the CLI and about all options, please